Bankruptcy Myths

 I will lose all my property if I file a bankruptcy case.

 Very few people lose any property when they file a bankruptcy case.
 This is true whether they file a Chapter 7 case or a Chapter 13 case.
-Our experienced bankruptcy lawyers will review your debts and your assets.
-They will discuss with you whether they believe you are at risk of losing any property.
-Our bankruptcy lawyers have over 25 years of experience representing debtors in bankruptcy.
+I have the experience to review your debts and your assets and determine if you are at risk of losing any property.
+I can then advise you of your options and how to best protect your assets.
+I have 28 years of experience representing debtors in bankruptcy.

 Bankruptcy is no longer available after the 2005 law change.

-In 2005 Congress reformed the bankruptcy laws to make it harder for people to file a Chapter 7 case.
+In 2005 Congress re-wrote much of the bankruptcy laws to make it harder for people to file a Chapter 7 case.
 Studies conducted since 2005 show that over 98% of the people who could file Chapter 7 before the law change are still eligible to file.
 The law change makes it even more important that you have an experienced bankruptcy lawyer representing you.
-Our bankruptcy lawyers have over 40 years of combined experience.
-They can tell you whether you can file a bankruptcy case.
+I have 28 years of experience working for Debtors in bankruptcy case.
+I can help you determine whether you can file, and what chapters are available to you.

 I will never be able to get credit again if I file a bankruptcy case.

 Not only can you get credit after the filing of a Chapter 7, you will usually begin getting offers for credit 4 months after your case is filed.
 If you manage your credit and maintain good employment you should be able to qualify for a home mortgage within 1 to 3 years after you receive your Chapter 7 discharge.
 We recently had a young couple call to tell us that they had just closed on their first house.
-They got a 30 year mortgage at a fixed rate of 5.6%.
+Their purchase was financed with a 30 year mortgage at a fixed rate of 5.6%.
 They closed on their new home with a 745 credit score just over 24 months after they received their Chapter 7 discharge.
 It was the filing of the Chapter 7 case, and the discharge of their old debt, that allowed them to finally purchase a home after 13 years of marriage.
 In another case, a client filed a Chapter 7 case, wiped out all of her debt, and a year later she was able to purchase a car with a 648 credit score.
-Her interest rate was 6% and she didn’t have to make a down payment.
-Bankruptcy can be used as a tool to help you get on the right path to financial freedom.
+Her interest rate was 6% and the creditor waived the required down payment.
+Bankruptcy can put you on the right path to financial freedom.

 My creditors or the Trustee will embarrass me if I file a bankruptcy case.

-Most people come into our bankruptcy lawyers, offices after having been harassed and bullied by collection agents.
-Our bankruptcy lawyers will put an end to the harassing phone calls.
-We will be by your side throughout the bankruptcy process.
+Most people come into my office after having been harassed and bullied by collection agents.
+I can help you put an end to the harassing phone calls.
+I will be by your side throughout the bankruptcy process.
 Bankruptcy hearings and meetings of creditors are handled in a professional manner and no one is allowed to harass or abuse a debtor.
 In most cases, no creditors come to the first meeting of creditors.
-For the majority of debtors, the first meeting is the only time they ever go to Court.
+For the majority of debtors, the first meeting of creditors is the only time they ever go to Court.

 My employer will fire me if I file a bankruptcy case.